manateelazycat/lsp-bridge/README.md

 * `acm-enable-citre`: Integration with [citre(ctags)](https://github.com/universal-ctags/citre).
 Enable this to add citre (ctags) backend (disabled by default)
 * `acm-doc-frame-max-lines`: Max line number of help documentation, default is 20
 * `acm-candidate-match-function`: The complete menu matching algorithm, the algorithm prefix of orderless-* needs to be installed additional [orderless](https://github.com/oantolin/orderless)
+* `acm-completion-backend-merge-order`: Display order of completion backends.
+By default, multiple completion backends are merged in the order of LSP, Templates, and TabNine, and then the remaining templates and LSP completion options are displayed.
+You can adjust the order of completion back-end merging according to your needs
 * `acm-backend-lsp-candidate-min-length`: The minimum characters to trigger completion, default is 0
 * `acm-backend-lsp-enable-auto-import`: automatic insert import code, enable by default
 * `acm-backend-lsp-candidate-max-length`: Maximum length of LSP candidate, some language, such as Java, argument list is very long, you can increase the value of this option to see clear argument list